Feeling A Little Stir Crazy At Home? These Family Activities Will Help!

 - Couch drive-in: Let your family take turns picking the theme of the week and sit together to watch movies and TV shows with that theme!

-- Reruns: If you’ve been wanting to rewatch your favourite show but haven’t had time — you have time now!
+- Reruns: If you’ve been wanting to rewatch your favourite show but haven’t had time — now’s your chance!

 Arts & Crafts